leeoniya/uPlot/docs/non-iterative-layout-status.md

 - Canvas-style caches reset only after an actual backing-store reset, including initial canvas setup.
 - Unchanged geometry preserves series paths unless data, scales, or an explicit rebuild invalidates them.
 - Multiple size requests before a commit produce one geometry notification, including resize-away-and-back requests.
+- Font scaling and path invalidation use only the final requested pixel ratio.
+Cancelled ratio requests preserve the existing fonts and paths.
+- Plot and axis DOM writes depend on their respective geometry changes.
+Pixel-ratio-only updates and resize-back requests do not rewrite unchanged CSS geometry.

 ### Bugs fixed during review